microsoft/vscode-react-native/README.md

 }
 ```

 If you change this port, then for iOS device and simulator scenarios you will have to modify the native code files.
-Instruction [here](https://blog.binoy.io/running-react-native-on-a-different-port-7deb43887cd4).
+[Instructions here](https://blog.binoy.io/running-react-native-on-a-different-port-7deb43887cd4).

-If you use android, you need to change debug server by:
+If you use Android, you need to change the debug server by:

 1. CTRL+M(CMD+M) in the emulator
 2. Go to Dev Settings
 3. Debug server host for device => enter ‘localhost:\<yourPortNumber\>’.
-4. Reload application (double R)
+4. Reload application (press `R` twice)

 **NOTE:** Some aspects of React Native hard-code the port to the default as specified in [this issue](https://github.com/facebook/react-native/issues/9145).